Namond Brice: Season 4

-Namond regularly accompanies Michael to a community gym run by Dennis “Cutty” Wise, but seldom boxes himself.
+Namond regularly accompanies Michael to a community gym run by Dennis “Cutty” Wise but seldom boxes himself.
 He works for former Barksdale lieutenant, Bodie Broadus, as a drug runner.
 Bodie gave Namond the job out of respect for Wee-Bey, who he worked with before his imprisonment, and deliberately reminds Namond of this.

-Plainly not interested in his line of work, Namond often reads while working and is seen leaving early to catch pigeons with his friends.
+Not interested in his line of work, Namond often reads while working and is seen leaving early to catch pigeons with his friends.
 He becomes impatient with Randy while trying to trap a potential homing pigeon, but quiets when Michael tells him his voice may scare away the birds.
 It enrages Namond when Dukie scares the birds off by smashing a bottle nearby, so he taunts Dukie until he attacks him, and Michael breaks up the fight.

 When Dukie gets beaten up by a rival gang, Namond says he wants revenge, and Randy suggests an ambush using water balloons filled with urine.
 The plan backfires on Namond, who bursts his balloon on himself.
 The terrace boys then chase after Namond and his friends, catching Michael.
 While the rival gang beat up Michael, Namond is hiding nearby and watches.
-Namond later buys ice cream for his friends, including Dukie, at Michael’s urging.
+Namond later buys ice cream for his friends, including Dukie, at Michael's urging.

 Namond and De’Londa often visit Wee-Bey in prison, who relies on them to take care of his beloved pet fish.
-Namond follows his father’s instructions.
+Namond follows his father's instructions.
 Wee-Bey, glad that Namond is working with Bodie, gives him advice on succeeding as a drug dealer, including getting a less distinctive haircut.
-De’Londa is less than impressed with Namond’s poor attitude towards his work and threatens to withhold money for new school clothes until he applies himself.
-In order for Michael to earn money for a while, Namond swaps his job with Michael, irritating Bodie, who points out his corner is not “social services”.
-Despite her threats and Namond’s job swap, De’Londa buys the new clothes.
+De’Londa is less than impressed with Namond's poor attitude towards his work and threatens to withhold money for new school clothes until he applies himself.
+For Michael to earn money for a while, Namond swaps his job with Michael, irritating Bodie, who points out his corner is not “social services”.
+Despite her threats and Namond's job swap, De’Londa buys the new clothes.

 When school begins, Namond proves to be disruptive in class and shows a general disregard for school rules.
 Assistant Principal Marcia Donnelly soon reprimands him for wearing non-uniform clothing.
-Namond, Michael, Dukie and his friend Kareem Williams are in Roland "Prez" Pryzbylewski's math class, along with Chiquan, Laetitia and Zenobia.
+Namond, Michael, Dukie, and his friend Kareem Williams are in Roland "Prez" Pryzbylewski's math class, along with Chiquan, Laetitia, and Zenobia.
 His frequent disruptions ultimately get him suspended for three days, and of his own volition, he then apologizes to Prez.
 The knife Namond kept hidden in a bush at school gets confiscated by Donnelly in a random sweep.